 In the United States, the judicial system is split into state and federal court systems.
 A federal court will look into cases that involve the constitution, bankruptcy, or public ministers.
 At the same time, a state court will look into minor civil cases, probate, contracts, and family law cases.
 Both a civil or criminal case starts within the trial courts.

 The American legal system addresses the transgressions that people commit with two different types: civil cases and criminal cases.
 Firstly, it depends on what transgression the person in question has been arrested for.
-There is a difference between criminal cases and civil cases, both in terms of what the accuser is claiming and in terms of punishment.
+There is a difference between criminal cases and civil cases, both in terms of what the accuser claims and punishment.
 A civil case usually involves a private dispute between two persons or a company.
 These cases are adjudicated through civil lawsuits.
-On the other hand, a criminal case tends to apply to an action that is considered serious crimes against society.
+On the other hand, a criminal case tends to apply to an action that is considerea d serious crime against society.
 This is why these acts are considered offenses.
 They may be prosecuted either under state law or by the federal government, depending on what type of felony or misdemeanor the criminal defendants are claimed to have committed.

 Getting arrested is usually not something that a person tends to want.
 No matter which case you or a loved one falls under, it is important to seek proper legal representation.
 You never want to fly blind into charges, and having guidance can really make or break your case.
 Having an attorney by your side will be beneficial for you to understand your full legal rights.
 An attorney will also be able to determine the statute of limitations for your particular case.